Annual Report 2024

 From 2017 to 2024, Cote d’Ivoire’s ECHO network has rapidly expanded programs and regional outreach.

 Today, the ECHO network in Cote d’Ivoire demonstrates the effectiveness of the ECHO Model.
 Our partners have tackled long-COVID, mental health, various noncommunicable diseases, and their longest-running programs for cervical cancer and HIV.
-This work is fueled by the National Public Health Institute (Institut National de Santé Publique), which is also an ECHO Superhub, and a partnership with the Ministry of Health.

 Growth with ECHO’s Quick-to-Scale Training